 Founder & President

-Founder and publisher of The 100 Companies, as well as founder and president of SPR Atlanta, Chris develops ideas and provides strategic counsel.
-Before founding SPR Atlanta and The Atlanta 100, he worked at six Southeastern daily newspapers, serving as creative director, promotions director, reporter and editor at six daily newspapers – winning awards for his reporting and print advertisement design.
+Founder and publisher of The 100 Companies and The Atlanta 100, Chris previously founded PR firm SPR Atlanta in 2002, before selling it in November 2017.
+Prior to that, he worked at six Southeastern daily newspapers, serving as creative director, promotions director, reporter and editor – winning awards for his reporting and print advertisement design.
 He established his own chain of Atlanta neighborhood newspapers in 1994, selling them to real estate developer Tom Cousins in 2002.

-A fifth-generation Atlantan, Chris is a graduate of Westminster and the University of Virginia and the creator of Moments on SaportaReport.com where he was a founding member and continues as a minority partner.
-He serves on various community boards and advisory committees when he’s not riding his bike, running with his dog or visiting with children and family.
+A fifth-generation Atlantan, Chris is a graduate of Westminster and the University of Virginia and the creator of Moments on SaportaReport.com where he was a founding member.
+He serves on various community boards and advisory committees when he’s not riding his bike, attending music festivals, traveling the country meeting potential PR firm members or visiting with children, his granddaughter, family and friends.

 As V.P., Director Sales at The 100 Companies, Ted Langford is responsible for leading the expansion of the digital content marketing initiative to major markets throughout the country.
 He has been in the publishing business for the past 25 years and has extensive experience as a writer/editor, Sales Director and Vice President, working with some of the largest national brands, major retailers and ad agencies.